philtipping31/PP2---GuessTheLyrics/README.md

 Test your lyrical knowledge and see if you can match the words to the right songyrics in this engaging and entertaining online quiz.

 Guess The Lyrics Quiz is an online, interactive quiz.
 Users will be able to asnwer a selection of multiple choice questions.
-Each quesiton will diplay with a missing word The user is then able to choose from a selection of 4 answers to fill in the blank.
-All questions are lyrics from popular songs so the quiz xan be played by an audience of all ages.
+Each quesiton will display with a missing word The user is then able to choose from a selection of 4 answers to fill in the blank.
+All questions are lyrics from popular songs allowing the quiz to be played by all ages.

 The Guess the Lyrics Quiz is built using HTML, CSS and JavaScript.
-This quiz is a responsive website and can be view and played on mobiles, tablets and laptops/computers.This is my second project for Code Institute's Full Stack Developer Diploma course.
+This quiz is a responsive website and can be viewed and played on mobiles, tablets and laptops/computers.
+This is my second project for Code Institute's Full Stack Developer Diploma course.

 The live link can be found here - [Guess The Lyrics Quiz](https://philtipping31.github.io/PP2---GuessTheLyrics/)